 Born: August 6, 1934, in Port Arthur, TX.

-Parker was born August 6, 1934, and graduated from the University of Texas Law School in 1958.
-He has practiced law for more than 50 years.
-He is the managing attorney of The Parker Law Firm, which is headquartered in his hometown of Port Arthur and also has an office in Austin near the Texas Capitol.
+Parker spent 32 years in the Legislature, and for over 60 years has practiced law on local, state, national and international levels.
+He is the managing attorney of The Parker Law Firm, which is headquartered in Port Arthur and also has an office in Austin near the Texas Capitol.